s-e-v-e-n/edward/README.md

 2. Generate a new VoiceAttack Profile.

-    Run edward.exe or doubleclick on it.
-A edward.vap file should be generated.
+    Run edvard.exe or doubleclick on it.
+A edvard.vap file should be generated.

 3. Import the VoiceAttack Profile.